christianabbet/pybQuiz/README.md

 python run_create_quiz.py

 # (Extra available arguments)
---dirout /path/to/dir           # Path to output directory --cfg /path/to/template.yml     # Path to already existing config file --token /path/to/apitoken.yml   # Path to APIs token file
+--dirout /path/to/dir               # Path to output directory --cfg /path/to/template.yml         # Path to already existing config file --apitoken /path/to/apitoken.yml    # Path to APIs token file --googlecreds /path/to/creds.json   # Path to Google slide credentials
 ```

 Note that some APIs need a token to be accessed.
-Pleaserefer to the API section to know how to setup tokens.
+Please refer to the API section to know how to setup tokens.

 ![plot](creator.png)